St Cecilia's Hall: Architecture

 The exterior is in plain Neoclassical style, with ashlar facing.
 On the upper floor is the Sypert Concert Room, an elliptical room with a moulded plaster cornice, and a domed ceiling topped with a central elliptical cupola.
 William Adam (1738–1822) visited the hall and wrote to his brother John Adam that he had found it "ugly and squat".
-In 1966, the University commissioned the architect Ian Lindsay to reconstruct the interior of the concert hall.
+In 1966, the university commissioned the architect Ian Lindsay to reconstruct the interior of the concert hall.
 He built a new eastern elevation and made a new entrance to the hall.
+The Hall opened after the restoration in 1968.

 In 2016, St Cecilia's Hall underwent a £6.5m restoration and renovation in order to improve the concert hall and museum facilities.
 The project was partly funded by the Heritage Lottery Fund, as part of its work to support historical buildings of cultural importance.
 It re-opened to the public in 2017.

 Music museum

-As well as a concert venue, St Cecilia's Hall houses a musical instrument museum.
+As well as a concert venue, St Cecilia's Hall houses a musical instrument museum which is open to visitors from Tuesday to Saturday.
 It is one of two branches of the university's collection of historic musical instruments, and displays items from the Rodger Mirrey and Russell Collections of early keyboard instruments, as well as the Anne Macaulay Collection of plucked string instruments.

 The museum holds more than 500 instruments and has an active programme of conservation and restoration.
 The collections include harpsichords, virginals, spinets, organs, fortepianos, harps, lutes, citterns and guitars.

 In 1967, a chamber organ built by John Snetzler for the Earl of Normanton in about 1750 was bought for the hall.
 It was installed in the Sypert Concert Room by the Nottinghamshire organ builder firm Goetze and Gwynn.
 Immediately after installation, the mechanism was damaged by dry air and was rendered unplayable until it was restored in 2017.